JawadSw/javascript_coding_challenge_templates/README.md

 # Coding Challenge Template for ISM3232

-Here is a coding challenge template for the coding challenges related to ISM3232.
+ is a coding challenge template for the coding challenges related to ISM3232.

 Please remember to update the **script file name** for each coding challenge so that it matches the specific challenge number.